jl-c/jl-c.github.io/_posts/2020-04-06-working-on-myself.md

 ---
 At the risk of sounding new-agey, I've been reciting a short mantra to myself for over a month now: "Body.
 Mind.
 Spirit."
 These three words denote the aspects of myself to self-improve in my current chapter of life.

 I used to be more categorical in my approach.
 School, work, and friends were my areas of focus.
 I was rather career-driven, referencing my personal and professional development by external benchmarks.
 In early 2019, that paradigm was shifted—if not shattered—when my points of reference collapsed.
 The notions of status, recognition, and validation from others based on my level of competence were tested and obliterated.
-My ego, the cumulative sense of self-worth, unraveled and collapsed.
+My ego, my total sense of self-worth, fell apart and could not hold.

 2019 was a rough year.
 I lost a sense of competence in my work, and because I was ego-driven, I went into a self-imposed exile from the communities I was a part of through that work.
 My professional and social identities fell apart.
 The only thing worse was that I also lost a companion; so, I was tasked with starting over again on my own.